Zeferu K-570

-The Zeferu K-570 is a made-from-scratch aeroplane constructed by Ethiopian Asmelash Zeferu, who plans to fly it to become the first East African to fly an indigenously designed aircraft.
+The Zeferu K-570 is an aeroplane made from scratch by Ethiopian Asmelash Zeferu, who plans to become the first East African to fly an indigenously designed aircraft.

 Aircraft

 The Zeferu K-570A is a two-seat parasol-wing monoplane of conventional layout and wooden frame construction.
 The wing is of straight, untapered configuration and is strut-braced.
 The fixed, fuselage-mounted tailwheel undercarriage is derived from a Suzuki motorcycle.

 Power was initially provided by a Volkswagen engine taken from a Volkswagen Beetle motor car.
 This horizontally opposed four-cylinder engine has a capacity of 1,285 cc and delivers 40 hp at 3,000 rpm.
 The engine has since been replaced by a 78 hp model taken from a Volkswagen Transporter.

 Design altitude in cruise is 10 m.

 History

 Zeferu left Alemaya University campus to join the Ethiopian Airlines Aviation Academy, but his application to become a pilot was refused.
 So in 2001, he decided to build his own plane in order to fulfill his lifelong dream of flight.

 The Zeferu K-570A aeroplane failed to fly on its first outing, on 15 June 2015, when the propeller disintegrated.

 Following an introduction to René Bubberman, a member of the Dutch Experimental Aircraft Association (NVAV), Zeferu has been offered a scholarship to study aeronautics at the Inholland University of Applied Sciences.